whilenot-dev/whilenot-dev.github.io/content/posts/typescript-source-code-generation.md

 We covered code generation via [template literals](#1-template-literals), [a template engine](#2-a-template-engine), [a writer library](#3-a-writer-library), and even [the _TypeScript_ compiler API](#4-the-_typescript_-compiler-api).
 With all the hype around LLMs it might even be worthwhile to add a method of code generation via generative AI... but that's something for later, maybe.

 Thank you for having a look and stepping through it with me!

+And thank you, Mihail Georgescu, for feedback and proof reading this blog post!